yj7082126/musubi-tuner/dataset/dataset_config.md

 ### Sample for Image Dataset with Control Images

 The dataset with control images.
-This is used for training the single frame training for FramePack.
+This is used for training the one frame training for FramePack.

 The dataset configuration with caption text files is similar to the image dataset, but with an additional `control_directory` parameter.